 - The Drop Date.
-This date is usually more than halfway through the course, but the date is specific to the section code of the course (F, S or Y) and can change from year to year.
+This date is usually more than halfway through the course, but the date is specific to the term code of the course (F, S or Y) and can change from year to year.
 If you drop a course by this date, and any date before it, your course is removed from your academic record and transcript.

 - LWD (Late Withdrawal after the drop date).
 Up to the last day of classes, you can ask your College Registrar’s Office for this discretionary withdrawal if you have run into serious problems.
 Students cannot use LWD for more than 3.0 credits.
 The course is not removed from your record, but no mark is published – instead, “LWD” appears instead of a mark, and the course is treated as if dropped, so no credit for the course and no grade point average impact.